riya0090/FraudGuardAI/README.md

 2. **Website Scanning**: Inspects domain reputation, SSL certificates, and webpage content for scam indicators.
 3. **Machine Learning Model**: Uses trained classifiers to detect fraudulent patterns and score threats.

-## Contributing
-We welcome contributions!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`feature/your-feature-name`).
-3. Commit your changes.
-4. Open a pull request.

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for more details.

-## Contact
-For questions or support, reach out at [your.email@example.com] or open an issue on GitHub.

 ---
 Protect yourself from online fraud with **FrausGuardAI**! 🛡️